BrandonKahn25/Test/Git-using-terminal.md

 ### Cloning

-Cloning a repository that is on Github can be done by using the following
+Cloning a repository that is on Github can be done by doing the following after navigating to the location of where you want the repository to be located on your local system

 * git clone "repository-github-https"
+* cd "repository-name"

 ### Editing

 To edit a text document, the following is one way to do so

-* git notepad "file-name"
+* notepad "file-name"

 ### Committing changes back to the original repository